syr0x/kasper/_posts/2018-04-11-vulhub-necromancer.markdown

 ![necromancer ascii]({{ "/assets/images/necromancer-01.png"}})
 First off, i perform a TCP SYN scan via nmap to identify open ports on the target machine.
 I usually perform a scan for ALL ports during CTF challenges to check for services that are not utilizing the TOP 1000 ports.
 ![necromancer ascii]({{ "/assets/images/necromancer-02.png"}})
 The scan gives us nothing.
 It seems that all TCP ports are closed or filtered.
-So, i try a UDP scan using nmap again.
+So, I try a UDP scan using nmap again.
 ![necromancer ascii]({{ "/assets/images/necromancer-03.png"}})
 Port 666 is open!
 Let' try a Netcat to see what is running in that port.
 ![necromancer ascii]({{ "/assets/images/necromancer-04.png"}})